-Boone is a little worried, because the fastest way west is to go south-west back down the valley for about thirty miles before they can turn due west and head for Bedford, Pennsylvania.
-The reports of fighting to the south, just over the border, is a worry for them all, but to go further north means additional weeks on the road.
-Thus, for the two days they go south they worry, and Boone is extremely thorough in his scouting.
-They breath a lot easier after they’re on the road to Bedford, Pennsylvania, for a full day, and know they’re now heading away from the known areas of fighting between the soldiers.
+Boone is a little worried because the fastest way west is to go south-west back down the valley for about thirty miles before they can turn due west and head for Bedford, Pennsylvania.
+The reports of fighting just over the border to the south is a worry for them all, but to go further north means additional weeks on the road.
+Thus, for the two days they go south they worry and Boone is extremely thorough in his scouting.
+They all breath a lot easier after they’re on the road to Bedford, Pennsylvania, for a full day and they know they’re now heading away from the known areas of fighting between the soldiers.

-Boone has a half mile lead when the brigands ride out of the trees to chase him down, because they can see the wagons are stopping away from their ambush site.
-Boone rides down the side of the wagons to check the ladies are set, and the doors on the rear wagons are locked shut.
-He turns to ride back between the wagons, and dismounts.
-He drops the reins so Morgan will ground tie here, grabs his shotgun, rifle, and bag of extra shells, then races to kneel a bit in front of the two teams of mules to bring fire to bear to his front and sides.
+Boone has a half mile lead when the brigands ride out of the trees to chase him down because they can see the wagons are stopping away from their ambush site.
+Boone rides down the side of the wagons to check the ladies are set and the doors on the rear wagons are locked shut.
+He turns to ride back between the wagons and dismounts.
+He drops the reins so Morgan will ground tie here, grabs his shotgun, rifle, and bag of extra shells, then he races to kneel a bit in front of the two teams of mules to bring fire to bear to his front and sides.

-All five adults take aim at the large group of men, and fire.
-Four of them fall off their horses, with one being blown out of the saddle.
-They lever in another round, and fire again, for a similar result.
-The men now spread out a bit, so the third rifle round only drops another two, but that’s now ten less men than the brigands started with.
-Boone puts his rifle down, and pulls out his shoulder pistols.
-He takes aim, and fires with his left hand, and a man drops from his horse.
-Boone aims the gun in his right hand, and fires to get another.
-The ladies fire another rifle shot, and switch to their pistols, using both hands to aim and fire.
-By the time the men close in on the wagons there’s a long string of bodies on the road, with only ten of them left astride a horse.
+All five adults take aim at the large group of men and fire.
+Four of them fall off their horses with one being blown out of the saddle.
+They lever in another round and fire again for a similar result.
+The men now spread out a bit so the third rifle round only drops another two, but that’s now ten less men than the brigands started with.
+Boone puts his rifle down and pulls out his shoulder pistols.
+He takes aim then fires with his left hand and a man drops from his horse.
+Boone aims the gun in his right hand and fires to get another.
+The ladies fire another rifle shot and switch to their pistols while using both hands to aim and fire.
+By the time the men close in on the wagons there’s a long string of bodies on the road with only ten of them left astride a horse.
 Boone puts his pistols down to grab his shotgun.
-He waits, lifts the gun up, fires one shot at the nearest man on his right, turns, and shoots the nearest man on his left.
-The two men are blown off their horses, and the last eight men split up to have four go down each side of the wagons.
+He waits, lifts the gun up, fires one shot at the nearest man on his right, turns and shoots the nearest man on his left.
+The two men are blown off of their horses and the last eight men split up to have four go down each side of the wagons.
 The ladies aim and fire their shotguns twice, and only riderless horses pass the wagons.

 Boone says, “Damn, we’re organized.
 What’s with Olive’s arm?”

-Boone walks back to where the dead are with a horse beside them, he lifts one up, puts him across the saddle of a horse, and ties him in place.
-He notices the saddlebags and roll are gone, glances at the other horses, and sees it’s the same there.
-He ties a lead from the first horse to the saddle horn of the second horse, and repeats the procedure.
+Boone walks back to where the dead are with a horse beside them, he lifts a dead man up, puts him across the saddle of a horse, and ties him in place.
+He notices the saddlebags and roll are gone, glances at the other horses and sees it’s the same there.
+He ties a lead from the first horse to the saddle horn of the second horse and repeats the procedure.
 He also takes a moment to collect the fired shell cases from their guns.
 About half an hour after the attack started he’s back with the wagons to load the last of the brigands onto one of their new horses.
 He’s shocked to find they killed thirty-five brigands in the short engagement.

 About an hour after starting out again they come to a small town.
 It’s so small it doesn’t even have a local law officer.
 Boone gives a report of the attack to the owner of the mercantile store.
 The man comes out to look at the dead, swears, and says, “That’s a militia troop that came into town from the west yesterday.
 Why’d you go and shoot them for?”